Jbleezy/BO1-Reimagined/README.md

 * Fix Ray Gun first raise sound not working on some maps
 * Use Sleepy when game crashes on map load
 * Remove zombie failsafe death print before release
+* Try setting armorPiercing to 1 to see if bullets don't lose damage through multiple zombies
+* Disable melee when using Hacker
+* Replace WaW weapon viewmodels in BO1 with their equivalents in WaW so they their model is more correct
+* Add WaW weapon files with correct stats

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)